-~ SOFT Publications ~
+~ SOFT Publications about trisomy – all are free! ~

 ♥ The SOFT Times Newsletter is published four times per year as a passworded on-line publication, available at no cost to registered members.
 Click the link to see more information about the Newsletter, to read a sample copy or to access the library of current and past copies.
 The library is password-protected and available to registered members only (registration is free and your personal and family information is not shared).